 Helping yourself and those around you overcome understandable concerns when faced with situations in which disrespectful behavior has occurred is the first step in creating a sense of belonging.
 By raising awareness of the experience of others who are targeted as well as upstander actions that can be effective in the situation, each of us can make a difference in helping to create a better environment for all-the kind of communities where people want to live and work!
+Bridging means acknowledging our shared humanity, rejecting that there is a "them," and moving toward a future where there is instead a new "us."

-Avoiding the us/them mentality is particularly important when we look at working with the diverse individuals who make up our community.
+john a. powell Othering and Belonging Institute Avoiding the us/them mentality is particularly important when we look at working with the diverse individuals who make up our community.